peterantypas/maiana/latest/Firmware/Bootloader/README.md

 ## Firmware update

-All application firmware must be isntalled via UART.
+All application firmware must be installed via UART.
 See the example script in the Python subdirectory for the protocol.

 ## Integrity checking